oseughu/tix/README.md

 # Tix Ticketing API

-This api provides food order and delivery services.
-It is a RESTful API built with NodeJS, Express and MongoDB.
+This api provides event and ticket creation services.
+It is a REST API built with NodeJS, Express and MongoDB.
 Tests were written with mocha, chai and supertest.

 ## Steps to run this project